Cleland, North Lanarkshire: Transport

 Cleland is situated in close proximity to the M8 motorway, offering road connections to Glasgow and Edinburgh, between and beyond.
 It is 6 mi from the M74 motorway, offering road connections to England and the M6 motorway.

 Cleland railway station is situated on Bellside Road and is a stop on the Glasgow - Edinburgh via Shotts Line.
 It is around a 30-minute journey to Glasgow and an hour to Edinburgh.
 The trains run every day with a limited service on Sundays.

 Several bus services operate into Glasgow, Wishaw, Motherwell and the surrounding areas.

 Governance

 Cleland is in the Scottish parliamentary constituency of Motherwell and Wishaw, in the Scottish Parliament Region of Central Scotland.
 The current Member of the Scottish Parliament is Clare Adamson of the Scottish National Party.

-Cleland's is also in the UK Parliament constituency of Motherwell and Wishaw, and is represented by Marion Fellows of the Scottish National Party.
+Cleland's is also in the UK Parliament constituency of Airdrie & Shotts, and is represented by Kenneth Stevenson of the Scottish Labour Party, who was elected in 2024.

 Cleland falls under Ward 20 Murdostoun of North Lanarkshire Council.
-The current representation is 2 Labour, 1 SNP and 1 Independent.
+The current representation is two Labour and two Independent councillors.
 Louise Roarty of the Scottish Labour Party received the most first preferences votes in Cleland in the 2017 and 2022 Local Elections.
+As a result, this would suggest that Cleland is a strong Labour supporting area.